Near Hanover in Grant County, New Mexico — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Exploration.
 A significant historical year for this entry is 1846.

 Location.
 32° 54.6′ N, 107° 45.967′ W. Marker is near Hanover, New Mexico, in Grant County.
-Marker is on State Road 152 at milepost 32, on the left when traveling west.
+It is on State Road 152 at milepost 32, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Hanover NM 88041, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-James McNally (approx. 3½ miles away); Percha Creek (approx. 9.3 miles away); Miller Drug Store (approx. 11.4 miles away); Sadie Orchard (approx. 11.6 miles away); Hillsboro (approx. 11.6 miles away); Ebin (Eben) Stanley (approx. 11.6 miles away); Mimbres Valley (approx. 12.2 miles away); The Mattocks Ruin (approx. 12.4 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies: James McNally (approx. 3½ miles away); Percha Creek (approx. 9.3 miles away); Miller Drug Store (approx. 11.4 miles away); Sadie Orchard (approx. 11.6 miles away); Hillsboro (approx. 11.6 miles away); Ebin (Eben) Stanley (approx. 11.6 miles away); Mimbres Valley (approx. 12.2 miles away); The Mattocks Ruin (approx. 12.4 miles away).

-Photographed By Bill Kirchner, November 5, 2010
+Photographed by Bill Kirchner, November 5, 2010

 2. Emory Pass Marker